What Is a Split-Level House?

-A split-level house is a house that has staggered levels.
+A split-level house is a style of house in which the floor levels are staggered, creating multiple levels that are connected by short flights of stairs.
 Most split-level houses are typically designed with a short staircase that leads upstairs and leads to the basement.
 Split-level houses always come with finished basement areas that can serve multiple purposes and can be used as either a laundry room, a gym, an office, a library, or an extra room.

 Split-level homes used to be very common in the 1950s and 1960s and have been making a comeback recently due to the ample space they provide large families.